McTavishLab/extensiphy/README.md

   .sam, .bam and .vcf files can be found in here for any additional analyses.

+## Phylogenetic Estimation
+Extensiphy is targeted towards producing an updated sequence alignment and allowing users to use the alignment with any phylogenetic estimation method they choose.
+We provide a phylogenetic estimation as a convenience but you are in no way locked into using this estimation method.
+You can simply take the [alignment output by Extensiphy](#output-files) and use that alignment as input for your favorite estimation method.
+A few notes:

+* Currently, phylogenetic estimation with Extensiphy is performed by RAxML using the GTR model.
+This setting cannot be changed at this time.

+* To avoid estimating a phylogeny using the packaged RAxML program and settings, use the `-u ALIGN` option when running Extensiphy.
+When the run is complete, the `[OUTDIR]/RESULTS/extended.aln` file should be used as input for your chosen estimation method.

 ## Additional Software
 Extensiphy is the primary program of this software package.
 However, another piece of software is included: Gon\_phyling.